 Research area

 We use a unique observational perspective complemented with climate model data to describe and understand atmospheric variability and climate trends, their drivers, feedbacks, and impacts.
 We focus on resolving changes in the atmospheric structure and global circulation, detecting and attributing natural and human-induced causes, and analyzing atmospheric extreme events.
-Through connecting global changes with changes in regional weather patterns we provide important foundations for research on the effects of climate change and its socio-economic impacts.
+By linking global atmospheric changes with changes in regional weather patterns we provide important foundations for research on the effects of climate change and its socio-economic impacts.

 Research themes